 As noted in Step 1 above, this approach recognizes two related, yet somewhat independent, applications.
 In most previously submitted SWRPs, the first (and commonly only) evaluation is of previously identified capital projects.
-Project inclusion in an SWRP renders them eligible for various types of funding, and the quantification of their (design) benefits provides a useful disclosure of their prospective benefits.
+Project inclusion in an SWRP renders them eligible for various types of funding, and the quantification of their designed performance provides a useful disclosure of their prospective benefits.
 A related evaluation, that of previously identified non-structural programs, is not as commonly undertaken because they are not particularly amenable to quantification of their benefits.
 Nonetheless, these types of programs can considerably improve stormwater management and so are included here as well.

 However, a framework solely designed to evaluate identified projects and programs is most useful only for those regions with a large existing portfolio of such actions.
 This is not the case for San Luis Obispo County, and so Step 1 also seeks to highlight areas that merit future consideration, based on promising combinations of opportunity and need for multi-benefit stormwater management.
-These are termed "Focus Areas" in the present plan, with specific potential sites highlighted as "Opportunity Projects" where appropriate.
+These are termed "Focus Areas" in the present plan.